junxit/us-congress-bills-111/metadata.md

 - 2009-03-10 — Reported by the Committee on Transportation.
 H. Rept.
 111-32.
 - 2009-03-10 — Reported by the Committee on Transportation.
 H. Rept.
 111-32.
 - 2009-03-11 — Received in the Senate.
+- 2009-03-12 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment by Unanimous Consent.(consideration: CR S3092; text as passed Senate: CR S3092)
+- 2009-03-12 — Resolution agreed to in Senate without amendment by Unanimous Consent. (consideration: CR S3092; text as passed Senate: CR S3092)